ldaniels528/experiment/README.md

 <a name="native-sql"></a>
 ### Native SQL

-There are times when you may want to execute a native SQL (or platform specific SQL) statement to perform tasks that Qwery may not support.
-In these situations, you can use the NATIVE SQL statement:
+There are times when you may want to execute a native (e.g. platform specific) SQL statement to perform tasks that Qwery may not support.
+In these situations, you can use the `NATIVE SQL` statement:

 ```sql
 NATIVE SQL 'TRUNCATE TABLE company'